lentidas/heig-vd-dai-azure-vm/README-github-actions.md

 4. Modify the working directory on the `ansible.yaml` workflow file in the `.github/workflows` directory to match the path where your Ansible code is located.

-5. Modify the hostname of the virtual machine in the `ansible.yaml` workflow file in the `.github/workflows` directory to match the DNS name you set in the `public_ip_label_prefix` variable (the comma at the end is important!).
+5. Modify the hostname of the virtual machine in the `ansible.yaml` workflow file in the `.github/workflows` directory to match the DNS name you will get from concatenating the values set in the `app_name` and `public_ip_label_prefix` variables (the comma at the end is important!).

 6. Commit everything to your repository and push it to GitHub.